18F/ads-bpa/_pages/index.md

 permalink: /
 title: Overview
 ---
 We work with federal agencies to reduce the risk of software procurement while ensuring flexibility.
-Our team of design, technology, and contracting experts can help agencies scope projects, access a qualified vendor on our Agile Blanket Purchase Agreement, and collaboratively manage the development of your product.
+Our team of design, technology, and contracting experts can help agencies scope projects, access a qualified vendor on our Agile Blanket Purchase Agreement (BPA), and collaboratively manage the development of your product.

-We're involved through the entire procurement process and our team can helps agencies shift from traditional waterfall development to agile methods, reducing risk, production time, and improving the user experience.
-One of the tools we offer is is the Agile BPA.
+We're involved through the entire procurement process and our team helps agencies shift from traditional waterfall development to agile methods, reducing risk, production time, and improving the user experience.
+One of the tools we offer is the Agile BPA.
 The Agile BPA is a contracting vehicle that provides TTS with access to a pool of 17 pre-vetted vendors from GSA’s IT Schedule 70.

 [See what we're building with the Agile BPA and upcoming orders](/orders)!